-Effective January 1, 2009, Seaboard adopted the Seaboard Corporation Cash Balance Executive Retirement Plan (the "Cash Balance Retirement Plan") which provides retirement benefits for a select group of the officers of Seaboard's subsidiary, Seaboard Marine Ltd., including Edward A. Gonzalez.
-The Cash Balance Retirement Plan was adopted to provide an alternative benefit in lieu of the Executive Retirement Plan because of a change in tax law which provided for adverse tax consequences to the employees of Seaboard Marine Ltd. The benefit under the Cash Balance Retirement Plan is structured to approximate the benefit which would have been payable to the participant had he remained a participant in the Executive Retirement Plan; provided, however, pursuant to the Cash Balance Retirement Plan, each participant must recognize income equal to the annual increase in the accrued benefit under the plan, and Seaboard makes a cash distribution under the plan in an amount equal to the estimated amount of taxes which will be incurred by the participant based on the income recognized, which cash distribution is deducted from the amount of the accrued benefit.
+The Seaboard Corporation Cash Balance Executive Retirement Plan (the "Cash Balance Retirement Plan") provides retirement benefits for a select group of the officers of Seaboard's subsidiary, Seaboard Marine Ltd., including E. Gonzalez.
+The Cash Balance Retirement Plan was amended and restated effective January 1, 2013 and dated December 21, 2012.
+The Cash Balance Retirement Plan provides an alternative benefit in lieu of the Executive Retirement Plan because of a change in tax law which provided for adverse tax consequences to the employees of Seaboard Marine Ltd. The benefit under the Cash Balance Retirement Plan is structured to approximate the benefit which would have been payable to the participant had he remained a participant in the Executive Retirement Plan; provided, however, pursuant to the Cash Balance Retirement Plan, each participant must recognize income equal to the annual increase in the accrued benefit under the plan, and Seaboard makes a cash distribution under the plan in an amount equal to the estimated amount of taxes which will be incurred by the participant based on the income recognized, which cash distribution is deducted from the amount of the accrued benefit.
 In conjunction with the adoption of the plan, each participant agreed that the accrued vested benefit under the Executive Retirement Plan would be paid pursuant to the provisions of the Cash Balance Retirement Plan.
-The form of payment of the benefit is pursuant to a lump sum payment made upon the earlier of: (i) a separation of service; (ii) a change in control of Seaboard; or (iii) death.
+The accrued benefit under the Cash Balance Retirement Plan will be determined for each participant as of a date set forth in the plan, on which date no further years of service will accrue for purposes of calculating the benefit.
+The accrued benefit as of this date will be increased or decreased based on deemed investments selected by the participant, and will be paid upon the earlier of: (i) a separation of service; (ii) a change in control of Seaboard; or (iii) death or disability.
 Payment of all or a portion of the benefit may be delayed by up to six months in accordance with the then applicable provisions of the Internal Revenue Code.
 The benefit under the Cash Balance Retirement Plan is currently unfunded.
-The table in the Pension Benefits section below shows the present value of the accumulative benefit that would be payable under the Cash Balance Retirement Plan at the earliest unreduced age (i.e., age 62), not considering the distributions paid to each such participant prior to age 62 in an amount equal to the estimated income taxes required to be paid as a consequence of the plan for years prior to payment of the lump sum benefit.
-Note that Edward A. Gonzalez became a participant in the Executive Retirement Plan on January 1, 2005.
+The table in the Seaboard Corporation Pension and Seaboard Defined Benefit Pension Plan section below sets forth an estimate of the present value as of December 31, 2012 of the accumulative benefit that would be payable to E. Gonzalez under the Cash Balance Retirement Plan at the earliest unreduced age (i.e., age 62), not considering the distributions paid to each such participant prior to age 62 in an amount equal to the estimated income taxes required to be paid as a consequence of the plan for years prior to payment of the lump sum benefit, which estimate is calculated based on the same assumptions described in Footnote 10 of Seaboard's financial statements contained in its Annual Report.
+Note that E. Gonzalez became a participant in the Executive Retirement Plan on January 1, 2005;

+however, he has been awarded three additional years of service, such that he is deemed to have joined the plan effective January 1, 2002.
 Accordingly, the table in the Pension Benefits section below reflects the pre-participation and post-participation service based on this date.
 Such service is credited under the Cash Balance Retirement Plan.